awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-vpclattice-targetgroup-matcher.md

 # AWS::VpcLattice::TargetGroup Matcher<a name="aws-properties-vpclattice-targetgroup-matcher"></a>

-The codes to use when checking for a successful response from a target for health checks\.
+Describes the codes to use when checking for a successful response from a target for health checks\.

 ## Syntax<a name="aws-properties-vpclattice-targetgroup-matcher-syntax"></a>